mingdali6717/Ensemble-of-Retrievers/README.md

              │───model_path: **change to your cached path here**
     ```
 - Other models needed can be downloaded directly from huggingface. you can add or replace any model by modifying the config file as follows:
-  - step 1, modify LLMConfig to add a now model to the framework
+  - step 1, modify LLMConfig to add a new model to the framework
     ```bash
     yaml Config file
      └───LLMConfig
          └───[anything is ok, not important]
-             │───model_name: [the name to represent this model] │───model_path: [path used for loading model by .from_pretrained in huggingface] │───model_class: [the class before .from_pretrained in huggingface]
+             │───model_name: [the name to represent this model] │───model_path: [path used for loading the model using .from_pretrained in huggingface] │───model_class: [the model class used before .from_pretrained in huggingface, such as 'AutoModel'] │───fp16: [Whether use half precision]
+             │───tokenizer_path: [path used for loading the tokenizer using .from_pretrained in huggingface] │───tokenizer_class: [tokenizer class used before .from_pretrained in huggingface]
     ```
+  - step 2, change the model name in ModuleConfig to activate the model for the corresponding module.
+    ```bash
+    yaml Config file
+     └───ModuleConfig
+         └───[the module name you want to change the base model used] │───en_model_name: [put the "model name" in LLMConfig here]

+    ```
-  - Reward Model.Training daryl149/llama-2-7b-chat-hf with openai/webgpt_comparisons and DeepSpeed-Chat Framwork.[Raw training code link](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat/training/step2_reward_model_finetuning) or use codes in our project（under **train_reward_model** directory）
+- Reward Model.
+This framwork also supports to add an rewarding model to score each response after voting (not clearly illustrated in our papers).
+You can train your own rewarding model by  training daryl149/llama-2-7b-chat-hf with openai/webgpt_comparisons and DeepSpeed-Chat Framwork.
+[Raw training code link](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat/training/step2_reward_model_finetuning) or use codes in our project（under **train_reward_model** directory）